 If you follow all these requirements, you can get concrete of excellent quality.

-Video - Making the original concrete mixer
+Video - Making an original concrete mixer

 Making a concrete mixer - step by step guide